-The Student Support Fund can offer support to UK students who are experiencing financial difficulties.
+The university can offer support to UK students who are experiencing financial difficulties.

 EU and International students are usually not eligible to apply and should make an appointment with an adviser to discuss their situation.

-The Student Support Fund (including schemes such as Diagnostic Testing support and Care Leaver/Carer/Homeless Bursaries) is subject to review and as such, it is not guaranteed to be available every academic year or during the whole of an academic year.
+Support from the schemes below is subject to review and as such, it is not guaranteed to be available every academic year or during the whole of an academic year.

-If you experience a financial crisis after the closing date, you should make an appointment with a Money and Support Adviser to discuss your situation further.
+If you are currently experiencing financial difficulties, please contact [email protected] explaining your situation or you can make an appointment with a Money and Support Adviser to discuss your situation further.